High-dimensional Newey-Powell Test Via Approximate Message Passing: Heteroscedastic linear regression

 where $\beta_0, \gamma_0 \in \mathbbm R^p$ are unknown parameter vectors.
 In addition, we have $n$ independent and identically distributed (i.i.d.) copies of the pair $(Y, X)$ denoted by $(Y_i, X_i), i= 1, \ldots, n$.
 Further, we denote $n$-vectors $\bm Y = (Y_1, \ldots, Y_n)^\top$, $\bm \varepsilon = (\varepsilon_{1}, \ldots, \varepsilon_{n})^\top$; the design matrix $\bm X = (X_1, \ldots\, X_n)^\top$.
 The components of the vector $\bm\varepsilon$ satisfy Assumption~\ref{cond:error}.

 \begin{enumerate}[label=(A1)] \item $\varepsilon_1, \ldots, \varepsilon_n$ are i.i.d. random variables with mean zero, a finite $(2\kappa - 2)$th moment for $\kappa\ge 2$. \end{enumerate} The constant $\kappa$ depends on the loss function used to estimate the unknown parameters $\beta_0,\gamma_0$; in our case, the expectile loss function in \eqref{eq: expectile loss}.
 This statement will become clear in Section~\ref{ssec:state evo} when we discuss the AMP in detail.
-Further, following \citet{bayati2011dynamics}, the empirical measure of a $p$-vector is defined as putting $1/p$ weight to each component of the vector.
-Then, the unknown parameter vector $\gamma_0$ complies with Assumption~\ref{cond:gamma}. \begin{enumerate}[label=(A2)] \item \end{enumerate} This assumption follows a standard Assumption~\ref{cond:beta} on the parameter vector $\beta_0$ in the Approximate Message Passing (AMP) literature.
-We address that Assumptions~\ref{cond:gamma}, \ref{cond:beta} are required for technicality and asymptotic analysis.
+Further, following \citet{bayati2011dynamics}, the empirical measure of a $p$-vector is defined as putting $1/p$ weight on each component of the vector.
+Then, the unknown parameter vector $\gamma_0$ complies with Assumption~\ref{cond:gamma}. \begin{enumerate}[label=(A2)] \item The empirical measure of the components of the $p$-vector $\gamma_0$, when $p\to \infty$, converges weakly to the probability measure of a random variable $\Gamma_0$ with bounded $(2\kappa-2)$th moment for $\kappa \ge 2$. \end{enumerate} This assumption precedes a standard Assumption~\ref{cond:beta} on the parameter vector $\beta_0$ in the Approximate Message Passing (AMP) literature.
 In practice, the proposed test is valid for $\beta$ with finite $p$ components; see Section~\ref{sec: test}, and the hypothesis in \eqref{eq:hypothesis} tests the components $\gamma_j$'s for finite $p$.
-We also demonstrate applying the proposed test to two real data examples with finite $p$ in Section~\ref{ssec: real data}. \begin{enumerate}[label=(A3)] \item with bounded $(2\kappa-2)$th moment for $\kappa\ge 2$. \end{enumerate} Notice $X\gamma_0 = \sqrt{n} X \frac{\gamma_0}{\sqrt{n}},$ where the scaled design $\sqrt{n} X $ and parameter vector $\frac{\gamma_0}{\sqrt{n}}$ agree with the assumptions in \citet{koenker1982robust}.
+We also demonstrate applying the proposed test to two real data examples with finite $p$ in Section~\ref{ssec: real data}. \begin{enumerate}[label=(A3)] \item The empirical measure of the components of the $p$-vector $\beta_0$, when $p\to \infty$, converges weakly to the probability measure of a random variable $B_0$ with bounded $(2\kappa-2)$th moment for $\kappa\ge 2$. \end{enumerate} Notice $X\gamma_0 = \sqrt{n} X \frac{\gamma_0}{\sqrt{n}},$ where the scaled design $\sqrt{n} X $ and parameter vector $\frac{\gamma_0}{\sqrt{n}}$ agree with the assumptions in \citet{koenker1982robust}.
 Further, the sequence $\gamma_n = \frac{\gamma_0}{\sqrt{n}}$ restricts the calculation to local alternatives and guarantees well approximation of sequences of multiplicative heteroscedastic models.